sustech-topology/TopCap/TopCap/analysis/README.md

 ## Code features

+- Audio preprocessing

-- Audio preprocessing: Load and preprocess audio data for feature extraction.
+  Load and preprocess audio data for feature extraction.

-- Diverse feature extraction methods:
+- Diverse feature extraction methods
   - Topological PD features for specific audio analysis tasks
   - STFT for time-frequency representation
   - MFCC for capturing the spectral properties of audio according to human auditory perception

+- Visualisation

-- Visualisation: Each notebook includes plots and charts to help interpret the extracted features.
+  Each notebook includes plots and charts to help interpret the extracted features.

+- Quantification

-- Quantification: Use logistic classification to quantify the features.
+  Use logistic classification to quantify the features.

 ## Requirements for running the codes